humanman/wiki-staging/wiki/contribute/wiki-contributing.md

 ---
+title: Contributing to This Wiki
 description: A guide to contributing to the wiki.
-title: Contributor Guide
-slug: /contributor-guide
 sidebar_position: 2
+slug: /contribute/wiki-contributing
 ---

-# Contributing
+---

 Wiki content development is community driven, and your contributions are welcome!